gelatodigital/gelato-uniswap/README.md

 - Deposit at least 2 ETH to the account associated with the DEMO_USER_PK.
 - Deposit at least 3 ETH to the account associated with the DEMO_PROVIDER_PK.

-After having ETH in your User Wallet, run this script to get some Rinkeby KNC:
+After having ETH in your User Wallet, run this script to get some Rinkeby DAI:

 ```
 yarn get-knc
 ```

-If you're stuck here, feel free to reach out to us in our [Telegram](https://t.me/joinchat/HcTaOxJ0_FjU-r34vbvK8A), we are more than happy to send you some ETH & KNC ourselves.
+If you're stuck here, feel free to reach out to us in our [Telegram](https://t.me/joinchat/HcTaOxJ0_FjU-r34vbvK8A), we are more than happy to send you some ETH & DAI ourselves.

 ### 4. Compile the smart contracts